zaffnet/nteract/RELEASING.md

 ## Release Process

-1. Run `npm run publish` to publish all the inner packages.

-1. Run `npm run publish:commuter` (assuming the above worked)

 1. Make sure the release is working by running `npm run dist` and testing the built app inside the `./applications/desktop/dist/` folder.
 You can build for all platforms using `npm run dist:all`.

-1. Run `npm run publish:desktop` on macOS, Windows and Linux or run `npm run publish:desktop:all` to build everything on a single machine.
-This will draft a new release on GitHub and will upload all necessary assets.
+1. Run `npm publish` to publish everything, which also runs the verification steps.
+You will have to pick versions for everything.

 1. From GitHub go to [nteract's releases](https://github.com/nteract/nteract/releases), verify everything works and edit the release notes.
 The name should follow our [naming guidelines](https://github.com/nteract/naming), namely that we use the last name of the next scientist in the list with an adjective in front.
    Example: